Things to consider before moving to a new school

 - Will it be difficult for you to have children attending different schools?

-We recommend that you sit down with your child and ask them why they want to move to another school.
-If they mention that they’re being bullied or not getting on with other pupils, you should speak to your child’s Form Tutor or Head of Year first, to try and fix the problem.
+We recommend that you talk to your child about moving to another school.
+If they say they’re being bullied or not getting on with other pupils, you should speak to your child’s Form Tutor or Head of Year first, to try and resolve the problem.

 If you’ve done this and still have concerns, or are unhappy about the way the school is dealing with your complaint, you should make an appointment to speak to the head teacher.
 You may also write to the Chair of the school’s Governing Body.